Spring suggestions: Snowdrops, snow crocus, and winter aconite

 On Sunday afternoon, Brookfield Garden Club members and visitors filled Fellowship Hall in the Brookfield Congregational Church to talk about the upcoming gardening season.
 The day was cool with a sun chasing around the clouds trying to melt the snow off a winter weary landscape.
 This month’s topic stirred the dormancy out of gardeners with a discussion on “Designing a Multi-Season Shade Garden,” by Sturbridge resident Paul Steen.

 Mr. Steen is a Certified Master Gardener with the Massachusetts Horticultural Society.
 He is also a volunteer on the Master Gardeners’ telephone helpline.
-Mr. Steen presented a selection of shade perennial plants for a blooming garden from March through November.
+Mr. Steen presented a selection of shade perennial plants and indoor plant options for a blooming garden from March through November.
 A question and answer session followed the hour-long presentation on everything from how to feed rhododendrons to fertilizer ratios for plants’ different needs throughout the growing season.

 Mr. Steen recommended to his audience the text, “Taylor’s 50 Perennials for Shade,” by Frances Tenenbaum.
 The book provides comprehensive charts on perennial plants, preferred shade level, soil conditions, height, and months in bloom.
 Because of the wide variety of plants, Mr. Steen focused on white flowering perennials.
 White flowers are attractive against the different shapes and textures the foliage will grow.
 The colors are not diluted in the shade and draw the eye into the more densely shaded garden areas.